Vig appointed deputy commander of Joint Forces Training Base

-U.S. Army Lt.
-Col. Manju Vig was recently appointed deputy commander of Joint Forces Training Base, Los Alamitos, California.
+LOS ALAMITOS, Calif. – Joint Forces Training Base, Los Alamitos, (JFTB) is pleased to announce U.S. Army Lt.
+Col. Manju Vig as the installation’s new deputy commander.
 She concurrently serves as commander of Headquarters and Headquarters Battalion, for the California Army National Guard’s 40th Infantry Division, which is based at JFTB.

-Undated command photo, uploaded July 15, 2020.
-(U.S. Army National Guard photo)
+Vig enlisted in the Army in 1992, serving on active duty for five years before transitioning to the California Army National Guard.
+She received her commission in August 2001 from Officer Candidate School and branched into the Ordinance Corps.
+She is also a branch-qualified Adjutant General Corps officer.

+Her recent military assignments include Executive Officer, Recruiting and Retention and G1 Mobilization Officer, National Guard Bureau in Washington D.C; Commander, 49th Human Resource Company; and G1, 40th Infantry Division.
+She deployed to Afghanistan in June 2015 and in September 2017 in support of Operation ENDURING FREEDOM.

 |Date Taken: